-Consider less toxic compounds: Some pest control situations allow the grower-applicator a choice of compounds to use.
+Consider less toxic compounds.
+Some pest control situations allow the grower or pesticide applicator a choice of compounds to use.
 Products that are hazardous to honey bees must state so on the label.
-Where possible, choose products with low acute and residual toxicity.
-Caution should always be used with "broad spectrum" insecticides, because of their general toxicity to all or most insects, including pollinators.
-There are special cases such as insect growth regulators, which generally have low adult bee toxicity but can be highly toxic to bee larvae.
-When in doubt, consult your county Extension specialist for details, recommendations, and further information about the toxicity of specific compounds to honey bees.
-Consider less toxic formulations: Not all insecticides have the same effects when prepared in different formulations.
-Do not assume a pesticide is 100% safe for bees if it fails to state that it is not toxic to bees on the label.
+Where possible, choose products with low acute and residual toxicity to honey bees and other organisms.
+Always use caution with "broadspectrum" insecticides because of their general toxicity to all or most insects, including pollinators.
+Examples of broad-spectrum insecticide classes include pyrethroids, carbamates, organophosphates, etc. Some products, such as insect growth regulators, which generally have low adult bee toxicity, can be highly toxic to bee larvae.
+When in doubt, consult your local UF/IFAS Extension office specialist for details, recommendations, and further information about the toxicity of specific compounds to honey bees.

+Consider less toxic formulations.
+The formulation of an insecticide can significantly change the toxicity of a compound to honey bees.
+A pesticide still may not be 100% safe for bees if the label does not include a Pollinator Protection Label.
 Remember that some pesticides may affect brood or produce unknown, long-term effects from low-dose, chronic exposure.
-Whenever possible, use formulations of pesticides that are less hazardous to bees.
+Whenever possible, use formulations that are less hazardous to bees (see the hazardous rankings above in the "Formulations" section).
 Also, if the pesticide label and pest management programs allow, avoid tank mixing different classes of pesticides or applying premixes of more than one active ingredient.
 The synergistic effects of pesticides on bees and other pollinators are not well known and should be considered with caution.
-Theoretically, the impact of some tank mixes on pollinators may be more detrimental than the impact of these materials when applied alone.
-Finally, consider lures, baits and pheromones as alternatives to insecticides for pest management.
-Many have been developed to target the mating of some insect pests and thus may be safer to bees than toxicants.
+Theoretically, the impact of some tank mixes on pollinators may be more detrimental than the impact of these materials when applied alone (Fisher et al. 2017).
+Finally, consider lures and pheromones as alternatives to insecticides for pest management.
+Many products have been developed to target the mating of some insect pests and thus may be safer to bees than pesticides.

-Non-crop application: Before treating a field with pesticides, determine the presence of other blooming plants and weeds (such as clover, Spanish needle, etc.) that might attract bees (Figure 8).
+Non-crop application.
+Before treating an area with pesticides, determine the presence of blooming plants and weeds (such as clover, Spanish needle, etc.) that might attract bees (Figure 8).
 In some instances, bees have been killed even though the crop being sprayed was not in bloom.
 Some label statements restrict applications when weeds are in bloom.
-Attractive blooms in areas to be treated often can be mowed or otherwise removed, although mowing is not always the best option because it can destroy other beneficial insect habitat or force destructive insects into the crop being cultivated.
+Attractive blooms in areas to be treated often can be mowed or otherwise removed (Larson et al. 2014, Environmental Toxicology and Chemistry), although mowing is not always the best option because it can destroy other beneficial insect habitat or force destructive insects into the crop being cultivated.
 Applicators should also be aware of pesticide drift to non-target vegetation, because the vegetation can serve as a refuge for pollinators and a supply of nesting materials for native bees.